 It was months after the Loki business when everything seemed to have calmed down.
 A few people burst in here and there- Clint and Natasha off doing assassin stuff, Bruce and Tony in the lab, and Steve out on the roof sketching the city skyline.

-However, there were days, when one of them managed to do something that attracted the eyes of the paparazzi.
+However, there were days when one of them inevitably managed to attract the eyes of the paparazzi.

-In Clint and Steve's defense, the whole reason why this had to happen was because some small business decided to try and sue the group do to them busting his restaurant in an invasion of aliens that looked surprisingly like pickles.
-Steve was doing his best to draw them into the building before escaping and allowing his teammate to send an explosive arrow in to destroy the nasty little vegetables and blow the place sky high.
+In Clint and Steve's defense, the whole reason why this happened was because some small business decided to try and sue the Avengers, due to them destroying his restaurant.
+The invasion was one of the stranger ones, the aliens looked surprisingly like pickles.
+Steve had done his best to draw them into the unfortunate restaurant, setting a trap where Clint sent a combustible arrow to finish it.

-Of course, SHEILD paid for the man to buy a new business and relocate to Nevada.
-Nevada was apparently hoping more Italian restaurants would come in- not that Steve had any objections.
+Of course, SHIELD paid for the man to buy a new business and relocate to Nevada.
+Nevada apparently had a shortage of Italian restaurants.

-The news of the suing had spread, causing the five of them (Thor having to stay in Asgard for some court business) to sit in stiff backed chairs while cameras flashed at a nonstop interval, microphones pressed in their faces recording even the uneven breathing of the group.
+The news of the suing had spread, causing the five of them (Thor having to stay in Asgard for some courtly business) to sit in stiff backed chairs while cameras flashed at a nonstop interval.
+Microphones were thrown forward into their faces, recordingthe uneven breathing of the group.
 Bruce out of everyone seemed the most uneasy, face slightly pale while he constantly wrung his hand, trying his best not to freak out at the close proximity and the shouting jumble of questions he could not pick apart from the others.
 Steve himself felt overwhelmed at the flow of people, each asking him something that cut off the question of another reporter.

 "Silence!"
-Stark shouted, rising to his feet suddenly and the silence so deafening that the end of his movement Steve could hear the sound of his chair scraping across the flooring.
+Stark shouted, rising to his feet suddenly.
+The silence so deafening that the end of his motion, Steve could hear the sound of his chair scraping across the flooring.